weiping-playnext/Zenject/Documentation/MemoryPools.md

         protected override void OnCreated(Foo item)
         {
             // Called immediately after the item is first added to the pool }

+        protected override void OnDestroyed(Foo item)
+        {
+            // Called immediately after the item is removed from the pool without also being spawned
+            // This occurs when the pool is shrunk either by using WithRange or by explicitly shrinking the pool by calling the `Shrink()` method
+        }

         protected override void OnSpawned(Foo item)